Jaw Popping Symptoms & Causes

 • Change in the way the upper and lower teeth fit together

-Dr. Thomas Chung licensed dentist practicing in the Rockford, IL area.
+Dr. Thomas Chung is a licensed dentist practicing in the Rockford, IL area for over 10 years.